How Dangerous Is Your Smart Meter?

 Let’s take a closer look at what a smart meter actually is and what the experts are saying.
 Then you can decide if you should be concerned about how it affects your health.

 What is a Smart Meter?

-We know about smartphones and other household conveniences, yet what is a smart meter?
+We know about smartphones and other household conveniences, yet what is a smart meter, and should you be concerned about dangers related to a smart meter?
 Most of us use electricity provided by an electric co-op or utility, and we have a meter on our home that measures usage.
 Traditionally, this is an analog meter that’s read monthly or bimonthly by an employee of the utility company.